AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

   * Switch the ```predictedLabelBalue - labelValue``` to ```labelValue - predictedLabelBalue``` in mean squared error cost function.

-## History Of Building DataPredict With AIs
+## History Of Building DataPredict™ With AIs

-Do you want to know why DataPredict was overly verbose?
+Do you want to know why DataPredict™ was overly verbose?

 During the first three months of DataPredict™'s development, I used the AI too excessively but never checked the correctness.
 I then get complaints that the library doesn't work.
 This is where I began doing first derivative by hand and realized how wrong the AI was...